| How it all began

 heavy type, unsuitable for hunting in the burrow (too large and

 powerful in the chest size).
+Taking the hunting

 suitability of both breeds into consideration, I decided to choose